- CLASS: Mammalia (Mammals)

-At the San Diego Zoo, the jaguars are fed a ground meat diet made for zoo carnivores, large bones, and an occasional thawed rabbit.
+At the San Diego Zoo, jaguars are fed a ground meat diet made for zoo carnivores, large bones, and an occasional thawed rabbit.

 Solitary by nature, jaguars usually avoid each other.
 The cats leave claw marks and scent marks with their urine and feces as they roam their territory to let other jaguars know the area is “taken.”

 Jaguars, lions, tigers, and leopards are the only big cats that can roar.
 They roar to scare off other jaguars, defend their territory, and attract a mate.
 A male jaguar’s roar sounds more like a bark, followed by a growl; a female produces a sound like a coughing roar.
 It is thought that roaring helps bring a male and female together for breeding.